pycom/pycom-documentation/chapter/datasheets/oem/template.md

 The drawings for the {{module}} is available as a <a href="../downloads/{{module|lower}}-drawing.pdf" target="_blank">PDF File</a>.

-Please note that the PIN assignments for UART1 (TX1/RX1), SPI (CLK,MOSI,MISO) and I2C (SDA,SCL) are defaults and can be changed in Software.
+Please note that the PIN assignments for UART1 (TX1/RX1), SPI (CLK, MOSI, MISO) and I2C (SDA, SCL) are defaults and can be changed in Software.

 {% if module=="G01" %}
 ###AT Commands